buzzqw/TUS/OBSS/markdown-separati/en/44-the-monsters.md

 Many invisible stalkers, however, consider these tasks as miserable requests from mortals.
 If assigned a particularly complex or unpleasant task, an invisible stalker will seek to find a loophole if the instruction is poorly formulated.
 For example, Wizards who summon an invisible stalker with the instruction "protect me from danger" might be escorted to a distant hiding place, or even taken to the Plane of Air.

-Due to continuous summonings, many invisible stalkers are adverse to the inhabitants of the Material Plane.
+Due to continuous summonings, many invisible stalkers are averse to the inhabitants of the Material Plane.
 Those newly summoned to the mortal world know only the stories of their kind and maintain an open attitude toward those who summon them.
 Over time, or if they serve an evil master, they begin to form a negative opinion of these mortal creatures, which leads them to deflect instructions and harm their masters.
 For older invisible stalkers with more experience, the only thing that protects those who summoned them is the magic that binds them.
 These creatures always try to use inconsistencies in the formulation of their tasks and literal distortions in intentions to find a way to annoy, hurt, or even kill those who brought them to this plane.

 ### Iron Golem